 There’s no way around it, hiring an architect can be an intimidating task.
 After all, you’re entrusting the design of your dream home to someone you’ve recently met.
 Deciding on whom to use to design and build your home will likely be the most important decision you make during the home building process.

 To get started, ask family and friends for their recommendations.
-It’s also wise to consult reputable websites such as the Better Business Bureau, Google, and Angie’s List and read reviews of those you’re considering hiring.
-Once you’ve narrowed down your list of candidates that you wish to interview, here are some helpful questions to help you find the perfect architect for your project.
+It’s also wise to consult reputable websites such as the Better Business Bureau, Google, and Angie’s List.
+And read reviews of those you’re considering hiring.
+Once you’ve narrowed down your list of candidates that you wish to interview, here are some questions to help you find the perfect architect for your project.

 1. What is your involvement during the construction process?